luau-lang/luau/docs/_posts/2022-10-31-luau-semantic-subtyping.md

 ## Negation types

-The other difference between Luau’s type system and off-the-shelf semantic subtyping is that Luau does not support negated types.
+The other difference between Luau’s type system and off-the-shelf semantic subtyping is that Luau does not support all negated types.

 The common case for wanting negated types is in typechecking conditionals:
 ```lua